dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.92 - Update program library for TGA export.
 - 1.93 - Update program library for bug fixes, ui improvements, and multiple color layer support.
 - 1.94 - Initial support for Star Wars Outlaws, including new model, animation, and image formats.
 Fixed issue with vertex colors introduced in the last update.
-- 1.95 - Fixes for some models in general across AFOP/SWOL.
+- 1.95 - Fixes for some models bugs with compressed weights.
 Update program library for fixed FBX exporter.